syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Data-Adaptors.md

 N> For the `Adaptor` builder, you can assign Adaptor name either as `string` value (”JsonAdaptor”) or Enum value as `AdaptorType.JsonAdaptor`.

-##  Json Adaptor
+##  JSON Adaptor

-The Json Adaptor is used when the grid is bound with local datasource.
+The JSON Adaptor is used when the grid is bound with local datasource.
 It can be enabled in Grid using `Adaptor` property as `AdaptorType.JsonAdaptor`.
 The `JsonAdaptor` is the default Adaptor used by `DataManager` when bind with local dataSource such as IEnumerable, DataTable etc.

  The following code example describes the above behavior.